Named Scholarship Program

 Who Will Benefit from Your Need-based Scholarship?

 Shannon Griffin ’12 is excited about her future.
-After graduating from Friends Select in 2012, she is now in her second year at Bates College pursuing a double major in Mandarin and Psychology; to top it all off she just joined the debate team.
+After graduating from Friends Select in 2012, she pursued a double major in Mandarin and Psychology at Bates College; to top it all off she just joined the debate team.
 Her varied interests are no surprise to those who know her at Friends Select.
 During the five years she spent here she was quite the Renaissance woman.
 In addition to excelling in the classroom, Shannon participated in a variety of extra curricular activities like the Black Student Union, the Basketball, Soccer and Cross Country teams, Yearbook Committee, and she served as President of Student Government her senior year.

 Shannon looks back fondly on her Friends Select experience and continues to express her gratitude for the scholarship assistance that made her education possible.
 Shannon Griffin ’12 in her own words.

 “Martin Luther King Jr. once said, ‘Intelligence plus character- that is the goal of true education.’
 Friends Select nurtured my spirit while challenging me intellectually.
 I grew not only as a student but as a person in an environment where there was always a lesson to be learned.
 Whether I was reading Mrs. Dalloway or trying to push through the last mile of a cross country meet with a teammate right beside me, I was learning the value of community, responsibility, spirituality and self-confidence.